 For those visiting Cape Tribulation, one of the most epic hiking opportunities you’ll find is the Mount Sorrow Ridge Trail.

 This steep and wet slog up the dense mountain range looming over Cape Tribulation is a great way to get a real taste of the ancient Daintree Rainforest in the Heritage Listed Wet Tropics Region.

-Although the Mount Sorrow hike is often regarded as one of the most difficult hikes in Cape Tribulation, this short guide should help you get through it!
+I’ve hiked this trail in both the dry and wet seasons.
+Although this walk is often regarded as one of the most difficult hikes in Cape Tribulation, this short guide should help you get through it!

 How to Get to the Mount Sorrow Trailhead